ab28dev/OpenOCRCorrect/README.md

 4. The user can type in slp1 format or right click on the word (right click suggestion may be a partially corrected word) to correct the words.
 "Ctrl+d" converts the slp1 word-under-cursor to Devanagari and removes the color coding from the word-under-cursor.
 Right click works after clicking left on the word-under-cursor.
 Please mail to rohitsaluja22@gmail.com or file an issue for any suggestions to correct this.

-# Ubuntu and Qt version
+# Ubuntu / Windows and Qt version

-Compiled and Tested on Ubuntu Ubuntu 16.04. with Qt 5
+Compiled and Tested on Ubuntu Ubuntu 16.04. with Qt 5 Compiled and Tested on Windows 10 with Qt 5

 # Installation

+## Linux / Ubuntu

 1. Add the Shobhika Font to Ubuntu from https://github.com/Sandhi-IITBombay/Shobhika/releases/ for reading Devanagari:
 - Download latest version zip.